SEPTA to add 10 commuter rail cars from Maryland to improve Regional Rail service

 Photo credit Mike Denardo / KYW Newsradio

 The agency is leasing the cars from the Maryland Area Rail Commuter system, known as MARC.
-They will make their way from Brunswick, Maryland, to Union Station in Washington, D.C., before finally arriving at 30th Street Station sometime Friday night.
+They will make their way from Brunswick, Maryland, to Union Station in Washington, D.C., before finally arriving at 30th Street Station around 10:30 p.m.
+The

-SEPTA is tapping into the $220 million that Governor Josh Shapiro allotted for the agency in November to help pay for the one-year lease.
+SEPTA is tapping into the $220 million that Gov. Josh Shapiro allotted for the agency in November to help pay for the one-year lease.

-The cars will not be used right away.
+The cars are destined for SEPTA's nearby Powelton rail yard, but will not be used right away.
 There is a process to implement them that may take a few weeks, officials said.

-SEPTA said adding the rail cars will ease some of the burden that regional rail riders have been dealing with the last few months - the delays, cancellations, packed trains and skipped stops.
+SEPTA said adding the rail cars will ease some of the burden that Regional Rail riders have been dealing with the last few months — delays, cancellations, packed trains and skipped stops.

 Featured Image Photo Credit: Mike Denardo / KYW Newsradio